A System-Level Analysis of Conference Peer Review: Institutional Memory

 We model the conference review process as a Stackelberg game between a top conference and the (homogeneous and strategic) authors (described in detail in \cref{sec:model}).
 The authors' papers have qualities (positive or negative) drawn from a commonly known distribution over a (finite or infinite) set; however, both the conference's reviewers and (in some of our analysis) the authors themselves only obtain imperfect signals about the quality of a paper.
 The conference's quality is the sum of qualities of the accepted papers, normalized by the total number of papers.
 The conference commits to a review and acceptance policy, which prescribes how many independent reviewers are assigned to each paper, and what the criteria for acceptance are.
 In \cref{sec:memory_policy}, we also study policies with ``institutional memory,'' including policies limiting the number of times a paper can be resubmitted, and policies requiring past reviews to be included with resubmissions.

-In response to the conference's policies, the authors face a binary decision in each round: whether to submit to the top conference (which leads to some positive utility if the paper is accepted, but zero utility if the paper is rejected), or submit to a safe choice (such as a second-tier conference or arXiv) and get a guaranteed smaller positive utility.
+In response to the conference's policies, the authors face a binary decision in each round: submit to the prestigious conference or opt for a safer outside option.
+Submission to the top conference offers the potential for high utility upon acceptance (proportional to the average quality of accepted papers), but yields zero utility if the submission is rejected.
+In contrast, the outside option --- such as a second-tier conference or arXiv --- provides guaranteed but smaller positive utility.
 The utility of acceptance to either venue is exponentially time-discounted in the number of resubmission rounds, modeling that authors prefer timely acceptance of their result.
 Authors best-respond, i.e., choose a utility-maximizing action, based on their private (potentially noisy) signal about their paper's quality as well as the historical reviews collected when the paper was rejected in previous rounds.
 We primarily focus on the following high-level questions:

 \begin{itemize} \item The fact that rejected papers can be resubmitted means that weaker papers may be eventually accepted if authors are patient enough.
-What is the impact of resubmissions on the gap between a conference's acceptance threshold and the de facto distribution of paper qualities at the conference? \item What is the range of Pareto optimal review and acceptance policies with regard to the tradeoff between conference quality and review burden?
-How is it impacted by conference prestige, authors' patience, and/or review quality? \item How does the conference's acceptance policy affect its acceptance rate?
-Note that this is non-obvious, as a strict policy may lead to a lot of self selection on the part of the authors, and thus to a \emph{higher} acceptance rate. \item How does the number of reviews per round affect the overall review burden?
+What is the impact of resubmissions on the gap between a conference's intended acceptance threshold and the de facto distribution of paper qualities at the conference? \item What is the range of Pareto optimal review and acceptance policies with regard to the tradeoff between conference quality and review burden?
+How is it impacted by authors' patience, the number of reviews per paper, and/or review quality? \item How does the conference's acceptance policy relate to its acceptance rate?
+This is non-obvious, as a strict policy may lead to a lot of self-selection on the part of the authors, and thus to a \emph{higher} acceptance rate. \item How does the number of reviews per round affect the overall review burden?
 What is the tradeoff between review quality and quantity, i.e., how many noisy reviews approximate one high-quality review? \item How helpful is institutional memory?
 Can the conference significantly lower the review burden or increase quality by limiting the number of resubmissions, treating resubmitted papers differently, or requiring past reviews to be included? \end{itemize}

-To ensure robustness of our results, we investigate these questions under different models regarding (1) the quality distributions of papers and distributions of review noise, and (2) the information authors have about the quality of their own work.